isisaddons/isis-app-todoapp/README.md

 DataNucleus provides two ways to query the database; either using the (JDO API) JDOQL language, or using a type-safe API from "Q" classes that are generated as a side-effect of the enhancement process.
 You can learn more about type-safe API in [DataNucleus' documentation](http://www.datanucleus.org/products/datanucleus/jdo/jdoql_typesafe.html).

 The todoapp demonstrates both approaches.
-The `ToDoItems` domain service delegetes to an injected `ToDoItemRepository` to actually query for objects; and we have two implementations to show the alternative approaches:
+The `ToDoItems` domain service delegates to an injected `ToDoItemRepository` to actually query for objects.
+This in turn has two responsibilities: use a feature toggle (discussed below) to delegate further to an appropriate implementation of a service that will perform the query; it also cache the result using Isis `QueryResultsCache` service:

+The UML diagram below shows the respect responsibilities:

 ![](https://raw.github.com/isisaddons/isis-app-todoapp/master/images/ToDoItemRepository-vertical.png)